 The introduction of the draft CBN FX Code marks a significant milestone in Nigeria’s foreign exchange market regulation as it signifies a shift away from a regulatory approach that is largely rules-based toward a more dynamic, principles-based regulatory approach.
-Effectively, the Central Bank of Nigeria now employs a hybrid regulatory approach, in the foreign exchange market, utilising principles-based and rules-based frameworks.
+Effectively, the Central Bank of Nigeria ( the “CBN“) now employs a hybrid regulatory approach, in the foreign exchange market, utilising principles-based and rules-based frameworks.
 By adopting a hybrid model, the CBN is signalling its intention to deepen regulatory scrutiny in Nigeria’s foreign exchange markets, which has been long-plagued by sharp practices.
-What is a principles-based regulatory approach and how does this approach impact the regulatory environment for Nigerian banks, fintechs and other financial institutions?

 Principles-Based Regulation